galina-cira/ProxyVis/README.md

 developed for nighttime and has not been verified or tested in any way for daytime values.
 Thus, the ProxyVis values are undefined during daytime, for solar zenith angles < 89.0 deg
-2) ProxyVis is generated at 2 km resolution, the native resolution for IR channels;
+2) ProxyVis is generated at 2 km resolution, the native resolution for the IR channels;
 however, in order to create a combined full disk image without degrading the resolution of Vis channel, for operational use the 2 km ProxyVis is regrided to 0.5 km Vis channel resolution.
 This software provides full disk combined day/night